In this three-part series, we've been writing about company goal setting.

 Don't be surprised if there is some initial push back on this.
 It's human nature to resist accountability.
 This is especially true when a company goal requires multiple people to accomplish a result, but part of leadership is taking the lead and mobilizing a team to accomplish something you could not accomplish alone.

-Step #4- Determine Initiatives Which Map To The Company Goals
+Step #4- Determine The Initiatives / Employee Goals That Map To The Company Goals

 Ask each member of your management team the following question, "what can you do over the next quarter to help us make progress on our company goals?"
 This forces your team to break down a 12 month goal into smaller chunks or milestones to increase the chances of successful goal execution.